alex-berliner/deadlock_items_anki/README.md

 ## Step 1: Images

-The flashcard images must be copied from `build/collection.media` to your Anki user folder.
+Copy the flashcard images folder from `build/collection.media` to your Anki user folder.
 Look [here](https://docs.ankiweb.net/files.html#file-locations) to find where yours is.

 ## Step 2: Deck File
 The deck file is located at `build/deadlock_anki_import.txt`.
 Import it into the Anki desktop client.